cysong12/COMP-2800-Team-DTC-14-Cominder/README.md

 Django revolves around applications, where each application is in charge of each feature of our web-application (task_tracker, forums fridge, etc).
 You can see the full list of our application in the `Apps` directory in the root.
-When starting a new application, each directory is automatically generated a `urls.py` (contains all the paths to all pages), `admin.py`, (allows you to register Models (tables in MySQL) in the admin GUI, and `views.py` (renders HTML pages or generic classes on a page).
+When starting a new application, each directory automatically generates a `urls.py` (contains all the paths to all pages), `admin.py` (allows you to register Models (tables in MySQL) in the admin GUI, and `views.py` (renders HTML pages or generic classes on a page).

 ## To Assemble a Development Environment